Georgia Home Insurance: Average Costs & Coverage Guide 2026

 Top Discounts to Ask About

-1. Multi-Policy (Bundling) Discount Bundling your home and auto insurance with the same carrier is typically the single largest discount available — often saving 5–25% off your home insurance premium.
-Always compare the bundled total against separate quotes to confirm you're getting the best deal.
+1. Multi-Policy (Bundling) Discount Bundling your home and auto insurance with the same carrier is typically the single largest discount available, saving 15% to 25% on average.
+State Farm offers up to 27% off when bundling in Georgia, the highest in the state.
+Always compare the bundled total against separate quotes to confirm you are getting the best deal.

-2. Home Security System Credit Installing a monitored burglar alarm, smoke detectors, or a central-station fire alarm can earn you 5–20% off your premium.
+3. Home Security System Credit Installing a monitored burglar alarm, smoke detectors, or a central-station fire alarm can earn you 5% to 20% off your premium.
 Smart home security systems and sprinkler systems may qualify for the higher end of that range.

-3. Impact-Resistant Roof or Storm Upgrades Upgrading to impact-resistant roofing, storm shutters, or reinforced garage doors can reduce your risk profile — and your premium.
+4. Impact-Resistant Roof or Storm Upgrades Class 4 hail-resistant shingles, storm shutters, and reinforced garage doors can reduce your risk profile and your premium.
 Notify your insurer after any major home improvements.

-4. Raise Your Deductible Increasing your deductible from $500 to $1,000 can lower your annual premium by 10–25%.
+5. Raise Your Deductible Increasing your deductible from $500 to $1,000 can lower your annual premium by 10% to 15%.
 Make sure your emergency fund can cover the higher out-of-pocket amount before making this change.

 Discount Type Potential Savings